slr-ladders/theladders.github.com/source/_posts/2013-07-08-denormalize-the-datas-for-great-good.markdown

 {%img center medium /images/denormalize-the-datas-for-great-good/mobile-orchestration-service-request2.png backend retrieves each application %}

 Finally with that result set, the orchestration service then issues a number of requests to the job seeker service for information about the job seekers who have applied to the job being viewed.
 In its initial implementation all of the requests were synchronous and in series as I mentioned earlier.
-We eventually parallelized them, as you can see in the graphite chart where the big spikes left diminish towards the right.
+We eventually parallelized them, as you can see in the Graphite chart where the big spikes left diminish towards the right.

 {%img center medium /images/denormalize-the-datas-for-great-good/mobile-orchestration-service-request3.png backend retrieves each application %}